Supernatural Cleaning Recipes & Formulas

 automatic dishwasher formula * castile as a laundry soap * dry laundry booster essential oils in mop water

-This article will provide you with easy and uplifting cleaning methods, recipes and Formulas to lift your spirits while you really go green at home base. *You can use any liquid Castile you can find, although make sure there is olive oil in it and not just all low end vegetable oil components which can be drying to the skin when they constitute 10% of the formula, and they tend to be too watery.
+This article will provide you with easy and uplifting cleaning methods, recipes with liquid castile soap and formulas to lift your spirits while you really go green at home base. *You can use any natural liquid soap you can find. click here to buy natural liquid soap articles by Deborah Dolen bestselling author of Aromatherapy Basics on Nook and Amazon Kindle.

 Incidentally, bubbles do matter and castile generates beautiful natural soap bubbles.
 They are not dramatic, fake and uniform as with the chemical laden SLS surfacants.
 We know 60% of what goes on your skin gets in the blood stream.
 So go Castile!
 (Photo: Castile Bubbles.)

-Cleaning Recipes & Formulas (excerpts from Maid Holistic by Mabel White)
+Cleaning Recipes & Formulas (excerpts from Maid Holistic by Deborah Dolen)

 Every formula has a "base".
-In this case we are using soapy Castile water as our base for most cleaning, alcohol 90% or higher as our disinfectant base, bases such as Borax (the Mule Team salts), and/or simple items like baking soda and vinegar.
+In this case we are using soapy water made with a natural liquid soap as our base for most cleaning, alcohol 90% or higher as our disinfectant base, bases such as Borax (the Mule Team salts), and/or simple items like baking soda and vinegar.
 This also saves substantial money by not having to buy several pricey commercial products to do the time thing.
-Some of the commercial products we buy we do not even use often-so the overall price is high to you as well as the environment.
+Some of the commercial products we buy we do not even use often-so the overall price is high to you as well as the environment. click here to buy natural liquid soap

 Automatic Dishwasher Formula

-Put the 1 Teaspoon of Lemon Liquid Castile Soap in the soap compartment, and 1 heaping tablespoons of citric shine (citric acid) tossed in the bottom of the unit.
+Put the 1 Teaspoon of Lemon or unscented Liquid Castile Soap in the soap compartment, and 1 heaping tablespoon of citric shine (citric acid) tossed in the bottom of the unit.
 It does not matter where.
 The citric shines everything beyond taking care of the alkaline look when using natural soaps.
 Do not use more than 1/4 teaspoon of Castile Liquid Soap or you will have a kitchen full of suds.
 This is not going to work without the citric so don't even try it.
 To clean residue out of a dishwasher-(we recommend once a year) run 1/2 cup of citric acid through a whole cycle with a 1/4 teaspoon of castile and no dishes in it.
-This usually will shine your unit.
+This usually will shine your unit and remove any soap build up.
 The same principle works anywhere there is a soap build up, such as bath tubs. * For wine glasses-just pump a little into each dirty glass and let sit over night.
-I LOVE that pump because it saves reaching for a heavy jug when I am already exhausted.
-Tags: Castile Automatic Dishwasher Recipe.
-DYI Dishwasher Soap.
+I LOVE the crane neck pump because it saves reaching for a heavy jug when I am already exhausted.
+Tags: Natural Liquid Soap Uses, Castile Automatic Dishwasher Recipe.
+DIY Dishwasher Soap.

 Laundry – Making Your Own Laundry Soap

-You can use Mabel's Liquid Castile as laundry soap in your 'green routine'.
-To clean laundry naturally use ¼ cup of liquid castile in the wash.
+You can use Mabel's Liquid Castile Soap or any natural liquid soap as laundry soap in your 'green routine'.
+To clean laundry naturally use ¼ cup of liquid castile soap in the wash.
 You can add scent by adding it to the soap you are about to use.
 This disperses the scent into the soap first and not directly onto clothes.
 The lemon scent will not over ride your choice of scent.
 Although uplifting and clean, Lemon is a more "fleeting" scent is one reason why.

-1/4 Cup (2 Ounces) of Mabel's Lemon Liquid Castile Soap
+1/4 Cup (2 Ounces) of Mabel's Liquid Castile Soap

 1 Cup of dry Green Laundry Booster (Baking Soda, Borax, Citric Mix)

 For serious cleaning power add one cup of a dry booster (baking soda, borax, and citric mix described below).
 You can add essential oils to the soap about to be used into the soap you poured to wash too!
 Lavender is a nice choice, Lemon a clean scent, or my favorite, 'Fresh Cut Grass', not an essential oil, per se--but an effective aromatherapy grounding scent.
 For adding scent we use one pipette full, (1/10 of a ounce) although prudent people suggest only a few drops of essential oil.
 Either way is fine if it is mixed in the soap first, since the oil disperses into the soap first and not your clothes.
 Tags: Castile Do It Yourself Laundry Recipe.
 Make your own laundry soap.
-DYI Laundry Soap.
+DIY Laundry Soap, natural liquid soap uses.

 Dry Green Laundry Booster